 Age of Domain

 If you are planning to buy an old domain name, consider age as a major SEO factor.
-Older the domain is, more domain trust value it will have.
+The older the domain is, the more domain trust value it will have.
 However you need to check the history of domain name that it has never been misused in the past.
 Else a domain name could contain penalty & it would do more harm than good.

 You can use archive.org to see what kind of website was earlier created on that domain name.

 When selecting a Domain name, just don’t go for any name.
 Always keep in mind to check the domain authority.
 A blog with good domain authority is always preferred by search engines and is most effective in driving huge traffic.
 You must be aware of a few facts about domain name before purchasing it, such as: